 10. Look to the future.

 Businesses that plan for growth are more successful than those that stand still.
-Keep up with developments in your sector, follow consumer trends, invest in new technology.
+Keep up with developments in your sector, follow consumer trends, invest in new technology and business apps and tools that can scale as your business grows.
 Have a clear idea of where you want to be in one, three and five years' time.

 Other businesses will be continually improving what they offer.
 You need to do the same if you are going to stay one step ahead of the competition.